beeva-arturomartinez/beeva-best-practices/backend/python/README.md

 #### 13.4 Built-in Exceptions

-Exceptions should be class objects.
 The exceptions are defined in the module exceptions.
-This module never needs to be imported explicitly: the exceptions are provided in the built-in namespace as well as the exceptions module.
+This module not needs to be imported: the exceptions are provided in the built-in namespace as well as the exceptions module.

 [Built-in Exceptions](https://docs.python.org/2/library/exceptions.html)